-Federation University’s Centre for Gippsland Studies is working on establishing a Gippsland Archives and Interpretive Centre that aims to conserve the region’s heritage.
+Federation University is working on establishing a Gippsland Archives and Interpretive Centre that aims to conserve the region’s heritage.

-Led by Professor Erik Eklund and Professor Peter Fairbrother, the project is a partnership between Federation’s Centre for Gippsland Studies, RMIT University, and local industrial heritage museum PowerWorks.
+Led by Professor Erik Eklund and Professor Peter Fairbrother, the project is a partnership between Federation University, RMIT, and local industrial heritage museum PowerWorks.

 The Gippsland Archives and Interpretive Centre would be a cultural and economic asset that gives Gippslanders control of and access to its diverse history, with an emphasis on Indigenous cultures, multiculturalism, working life, community, and local identity.

 As Gippsland undergoes industrial and economic transformation, the cultural heritage that underpins these changes is increasingly at risk of being lost and forgotten.

 And while some Melbourne-based information storage facilities are used by Gippsland industries and organisations, this ultimately reduces the region’s ability to take control of its own history, with no substantial regional archive currently existing east of Melbourne.

 This lack of stewardship over the region's heritage adds to a sense of regional neglect, and reduces the capacity to address a pride of place agenda for Gippsland.

 “The state of our written records and written heritage is quite fragmented,” Federation University’s Professor Erik Eklund said.
 “There are some record collections that are in good condition, but there are quite a few others that are kept in temporary premises or, even worse, that have been lost altogether.”